 Stomach pain and discomfort, like abdominal pain and cramping, may also be brought on by dairy sensitivity.

 Though scientists haven’t yet confirmed a link between skin conditions and drinking or eating dairy products, some people see a reduction in skin symptoms (like acne-related flare-ups) after removing dairy from their diet.

 Headaches and migraines

-Headache and migraine frequency may be also connected to dairy products if you have a dairy sensitivity.
+Dairy could be a headache trigger: headache and migraine frequency may be also connected to dairy products if you have a dairy sensitivity.

 Maybe you frequently experience one or more of the symptoms mentioned above.
 If that’s the case, how can you tell if the cause is a dairy sensitivity, milk intolerance, or some other food in your diet (like gluten)?